- Global Policy

 - Product Compliance & Stewardship

-In 2007, we established our baseline carbon footprint following the World Resources Institute protocol and published the Pitney Bowes Corporate Technical Standard on Carbon Management.
-This document established the requirements for the creation of a carbon management program to address climate change, including energy consumption and conservation measures and public reporting of the Pitney Bowes carbon footprint.
-Using a process validated by third-party feedback, we provide guidance for our lines of business, laying out enterprise-wide energy consumption data collection standards, outlining roles and responsibilities for each business, and establishing the tool to be used to collect and report the data to the corporation.
+We were an early leader in the field of Climate Change Advocacy.
+In 2007 we established our baseline carbon footprint following the World Resources Institute protocol and published the Pitney Bowes Corporate Technical Standard on Carbon Management.
+This document established the requirements for the creation of a carbon management program to address climate change, including energy consumption and conservation measures and annual public reporting of the Pitney Bowes carbon footprint.
+Using a process validated by independent third-party review, we provide guidance for our lines of business, laying out enterprise-wide energy consumption data collection standards, outlining roles and responsibilities for each business, and establishing the tools to be used to collect and report the data to the corporation.
+This guidance is updated frequently to reflect changing guidance from industry-leading organizations such as the Carbon Disclosure Project (CDP™) as well as internal changes in our business.

 Carbon Disclosure and Performance

-Our ongoing efforts in site consolidation and implementation of energy-efficient equipment and protocols continue to pay dividends in reducing both our energy costs and our overall carbon footprint.
+Our ongoing efforts in site consolidation and implementation of energy-efficient equipment and processes continue to pay dividends in reducing both our energy costs and our overall carbon footprint.
 We achieved our 2017 energy reduction target (5 years, 15%) by the end of 2014, and set a new target of a further 8% carbon reduction over the next five years.
-Our Scope 1 and Scope 2 emissions decreased 5% from 2015 to 2016, indicating further progress.
+Last year we continued to progress toward that goal.
+With an overall decrease in Market-based Scope 1 & 2 emissions for 2018, we are now 76% of the way toward our 2020 target.
+(This progress does not include results from Newgistics (FDR) sites, as they were acquired in 2017 and were therefore not included in the 2015 base year.
+Once we reach our target, a new base year and target will be set to include these sites.)

 We are a founding member of the Green Power Market Development Group, an industry partnership with the EPA to promote the development and purchase of alternative energy.
-Since 2003, we have purchased renewable energy credits (RECs) to support green power projects using technologies such as solar, wind and biomass.
-So far, our RECs have resulted in more than 73,800 metric tons of CO2 emission reductions.
-In 2016, our purchases of Green-e® certified RECs helped reduce CO2 by 19,712 metric tons, an offset of approximately 40% of our global Scope 2 emissions.
+We have purchased renewable energy credits (RECs) every year but one since 2003, and we continue to do so today.
+RECs support green power projects using technologies such as solar, wind and biomass.
+So far, our RECs have resulted in more than 99,000 metric tons of CO2 emission reductions.

 Reducing Energy Consumption

 We are committed to making all our operations greener and more efficient.
-Our cross-functional Energy Task Force has raised employee awareness about energy conservation and led to significant reductions in energy consumption.
-Through the end of 2016, we reduced our electricity consumption by more than 34.5 million kilowatt hours from our 2007 baseline, saving $4.62 million and reducing our carbon footprint by 16,134 metric tons of CO2.
-Energy-saving initiatives have included more efficient lighting fixtures and computer monitors as well as site consolidations.
+Our cross-functional Energy Task Force has raised employee awareness about energy conservation at our facilities and led to significant reductions in energy consumption.
+Through the end of 2018 we reduced our electricity consumption by approximately 34.0 million kilowatt hours from our 2007 baseline, saving $4.95 million and reducing our carbon footprint by 16,350 metric tons of CO2.
+Energy-saving initiatives have included more efficient lighting fixtures, lighting fixture retrofits and energy auditing activities as well as site consolidations.

-In 2016, the company continued to focus on site consolidation as part of its strategic transformation initiative.
-Over the last five years, these efforts have enabled us to reduce related energy consumption by more than 24 million kilowatt hours of electricity, resulting in a reduction of over 9,331 metric tons of carbon emissions.
+In 2018, the company continued to focus on site consolidation as part of its strategic transformation initiative.
+Over the last six years these efforts have enabled us to reduce related energy consumption by more than 29.0 million kilowatt hours of electricity, resulting in a reduction of over 11,200 metric tons of carbon emissions.

 Minimizing Waste from Operations

-Since 1996, Pitney Bowes has taken part in the EPA’s WasteWise Initiative, a voluntary program to minimize the generation of wastes, increase recycling and promote the manufacture and purchase of products with recycled content.
-Over the years we have received nine awards from the EPA, including designation as Program Champion and Partner of the Year.
-In 2007, we were named to the WasteWise Hall of Fame for our leadership in recycling, and we work hard to sustain our position in the Hall of Fame.
-Only 15 other companies share this honor.
-In 2016, we increased internal participation in the WasteWise program by recruiting five additional Presort operating centers to participate.
+For over 20 years Pitney Bowes has taken part in the EPA’s WasteWise Initiative, a voluntary program to minimize waste generation, increase recycling and promote the manufacture and purchase of products with recycled content.
+Over the years we have received nine awards from the EPA, including designation as Program Champion and Partner of the Year and membership in the Wastewise Hall of Fame.
+Last year we continued our progress under the WasteWise program by increasing single-stream recycling in our Presort business.

 Minimizing Electronic Waste

 Waste from electronic products (e-waste) poses a global threat to soil and water quality.
 According to United Nations estimates, between 20 and 50 million tons of e-waste are generated worldwide each year.
 Within the U.S., e-waste now accounts for 80% of the country’s toxic garbage and 70% of the heavy metals in landfills.
-To support the EPA’s effort to combat the growth of e-waste, our policy is to recycle all electronics that are not remanufactured.
-Materials captured through recycling (plastics, steel, aluminum, copper, etc.) are then available for use in a variety of industries.
-Our selection of a recycling vendor was based in part on the firm’s guarantee that all e-waste would be broken down for reuse and no e-waste would be shipped overseas.
-We verify the firm’s performance through audits and compliance checks as well as the tracking of waste quantities.
-In 2016, 1,881 tons of U.S. electronics waste was recycled.
+To support global initiatives to combat the growth of e-waste, our policy is to recycle all electronics that are not remanufactured.
+Materials captured through recycling (plastics, steel, aluminum, copper, etc.) are then available for beneficial re-use in a variety of industries.
+Our selection of e-waste recycling vendors is based in part on their guarantee that all e-waste is broken down for reuse and no e-waste is shipped overseas.
+We verify the performance of these vendors through audits and compliance checks as well as the tracking of waste quantities.
+In 2018, we recycled a total of 2,668 tons of electronics waste in the U.S. and E.U.

 Environmental Product Compliance

 We have rigorous processes and procedures to ensure that our products comply with environmental standards and requirements.
-We have also integrated these environmental product compliance standards into our Supplier Code of Conduct and into our supplier contracts, engineering standards and product specifications.
-We ask our suppliers to provide data into a database we use to monitor our, and their, compliance.
+We have also integrated these compliance standards into our Supplier Code of Conduct and into our supplier contracts, engineering standards and product specifications.
+We ask our suppliers to provide data into a database we use to monitor compliance.

 To manage and support these initiatives, we utilize two cross-functional teams: a Product Compliance Team (PCT) and an Environmental Committee (EC).
-The PCT includes representatives from Procurement, Supply Chain, Quality, Engineering, Environmental Health and Safety (EHS), Finance, Global Product Line Management and other support groups.
-The Environmental Committee, which oversees the work of the PCT, is made up of managers holding senior positions in Procurement, Global Supply Chain, Engineering, EHS, Quality, Ethics and Business Practices, Legal, Finance, Business Continuity, Global Product Line Management, Enterprise Risk and Internal Audit.
-In addition to providing guidance, the Environmental Committee authorizes the financial and human resources needed, enforces corrective measures both within the company and with our supply chain.
+The PCT includes representatives from our lines of business and support groups.
+The Environmental Committee oversees the work of the PCT and is made up of senior managers.
+In addition to providing guidance, the Environmental Committee authorizes the financial and human resources needed, and enforces corrective measures both within the company and with our supply chain.

 Risk Assessment and Mitigation

-The PCT and EC are tasked with identifying risk associated with regulations, suppliers, and product types.
-The PCT evaluates risks on both their potential frequency and their severity.
+The PCT and EC are tasked with identifying risk associated with regulations, suppliers, and product types, in terms of exposure, frequency and severity.

 We identify and prioritize risks in our supply chain by assessing supplier data.
 We then determine which suppliers require further evaluation based on the data.